 Silken warm tofu, fresh soybeans cooked in salted French butter, celery seed gastrique

-To be honest I am not a big fan of tofu due to its blandness.
-However, I am acutely aware of its wonderful nutritional health benefits, so incorporate it into my diet every so often.
+To be honest, I am not a big fan of tofu because of its blandness.
+However, I am acutely aware of its excellent nutritional health benefits, so I incorporate it into my diet every so often.
 But the recipe for me has to be spectacular, and this is that recipe.

 Let's also discuss gastriques.
-A gastrique is a dressing, or sauce, whose base is caramelized sugar and is mixed with vinegar.
-The word is derived from the Latin "gaster" that means stomach, and the French coined the word gastrique.
-As a trivia fact, the word "gastronomy" was not coined till 1800, when the French poet Joseph de Berchoux wrote a poem on good living, a homage to the ancient Greek poem called "Gastrologia".
+A gastrique is a dressing or sauce whose base is caramelized sugar mixed with vinegar.
+The word is derived from the Latin "gaster," which means stomach, and the French coined the word gastrique.
+As a trivia fact, the word "gastronomy" was not coined until 1800, when the French poet Joseph de Berchoux wrote a poem on good living, an homage to the ancient Greek poem "Gastrologia."

-The magic of this recipe is the silken tofu, which is my favorite variety, combined with perfectly cooked edamame and brought alive by the wonderful celery seed-chili gastrique.
-Each components adds to the dish in perfect harmony, the edamame add the freshness with the rich butter, the gastrique the spice and acid to bring the tofu alive.
-I love how this dish is beautiful and unique to look at, but also on your palate.
-I simplified this recipe by not making the silken tofu at home, but buying it ready.
+The magic of this recipe is the silken tofu, which is my favourite variety, combined with perfectly cooked edamame and brought alive by the wonderful celery seed-chilli gastrique.
+Each component adds to the dish in perfect harmony; the edamame adds freshness with rich butter, and the gastrique spice and acid bring the tofu alive.
+I love how this dish is beautiful and unique to look at and also on your palate.
+I simplified this recipe by not making the silken tofu at home but buying it ready.

 For more recipes from this amazing cookbook, click here.